 Stay up to date with CIRCULAR BIOCARBON's latest news!

-CIRCULAR BIOCARBON partners discuss biorefinery model at webinar
+CIRCULAR BIOCARBON partners present biorefinery model at webinar

 6 October 2022

-CIRCULAR BIOCARBON partners gathered at the webinar “Turning organic urban waste streams into value-added products” to introduce the innovative biorefinery model and explain the benefits of joint waste and wastewater management and the recovery of materials.
+CIRCULAR BIOCARBON partners gathered at the webinar “Turning organic urban waste streams into value-added products” to introduce the innovative biorefinery model and explain the benefits of joint management of organic waste and wastewater and the recovery of materials.
 The event took place on 6 October as part of the programme of Circular Week 2022.

 Moderated by Simon Gresset, Circular Economy Officer with ICLEI - Local Governments for Sustainability, speakers Maria Luísa Álvarez, R&D Project Manager at URBASER; Patrizio Salice, PhD R&D for New Materials and Technologies at Novamont; and Joan Colón Jordà, scientific coordinator of the BETA Technology Centre with the Universitat de Vic-Universitat Central de Catalunya (UVIC) introduced the CIRCULAR BIOCARBON approach on waste valorisation to an audience of 40 people, among city representatives, researches, scientists, and sustainability experts.